 It’s everything you love about chicken wings but in a creamy, cheesy, one-pot pasta dish!
 Be sure to Pin this recipe – it’s perfect for making with leftovers or a rotisserie chicken and makes a simple meal for a busy weeknight.

-- 1 pound (450g/3 cups shredded or diced) cooked chicken leftovers or rotisserie chicken work great!
+- 1 pound (450 grams) cooked chicken 3 cups shredded or diced, leftovers or rotisserie chicken work great!

 - 2 tablespoons olive oil